adobe/alloy-samples/media-collection/STANDALONE.md

 # Migration Strategy

-For customers who are implementing Media Analytics using [MediaJS](https://adobe-marketing-cloud.github.io/media-sdks/reference/javascript_3x/APIReference.html) and are considering a migration plan, a new command, `getMediaAnalyticsTracker`, is available.
-This command returns a `Media` object that is similar to the one found in the [Media Analytics JS library](https://adobe-marketing-cloud.github.io/media-sdks/reference/javascript_3x/APIReference.html).
+For customers who are implementing Streaming Media using [MediaJS](https://adobe-marketing-cloud.github.io/media-sdks/reference/javascript_3x/APIReference.html) and are considering a migration plan, a new command, `getMediaAnalyticsTracker`, is available.
+This command returns a `Media` object that is similar to the one found in the [Streaming Media JS library](https://adobe-marketing-cloud.github.io/media-sdks/reference/javascript_3x/APIReference.html).

 ## Accessing the API